-Sharing a meal in your kitchen inspires hospitality, and your friends and family will appreciate the effort, whether you cook or order delivery.
+Sharing a meal in your kitchen inspires hospitality, and your friends and family will appreciate the effort.
 But when the meal is done, you may notice that your cabinets and stainless appliances look a bit worse for wear.
-Or that bag of takeout left a grease stain on your stone counter.

 Kitchen cabinets are the easiest to clean.
 No matter what they are made of, they generally have coatings, sealants, or glass surfaces.
 They also get dirty very quickly from spills and splatters.
 If you’re going to use a commercial cleaner and your cabinets are made of wood, Murphy’s Oil Soap is a great product that cleans and protects.